Content Detail

 On young trees, the bark is fairly smooth, but with visible lenticels.
 On older trees, the bark becomes deeply fissured and reveals the inner bark.

 The simple, alternate leaves vary in shape.
 Some may be egg-shaped, while others are distinctly three to five-lobed.
-The leaf margins are serrate.
+The leaf edges are toothed (serrate margins).
 The leaves are dark green in summer, turning yellow in fall, although fall color is inconsistent.

-The fruit is a 1 1/2 inch long cluster of tiny berry-like structures.
+The fruit is a 1½-inch-long cluster of tiny berry-like structures (an aggregate of drupelets), similar in appearance to a raspberry or blackberry.
 The ripe fruit range from almost white to dark purple.

 Donate